terra-money/docs/docs/develop/module-specifications/spec-oracle.md

 func VoteHash(salt string, rate sdk.Dec, denom string, voter sdk.ValAddress) ([]byte, error)
 ```

-This function computes the truncated SHA256 hash value from `salt:rate:denom:voter` for an `ExchangeRateVote`, which is submitted in an `MsgExchangeRatePrevote` in the `VotePeriod` prior.
+Computes the truncated SHA256 hash value from `salt:rate:denom:voter` for an `ExchangeRateVote`, which is submitted in an `MsgExchangeRatePrevote` in the `VotePeriod` prior.

 ### `tally()`